operator-framework/index-mermaid-graph/README.md

 ## Output Mermaid graph script from Operator Lifecycle Manager indices

 ### Required:
+- make
+- sqlite3
+- go v14+
-make, sqlite3, go v14+, container execution environment (such as Docker, podman)
+- container execution environment (such as Docker, podman)

 ### Usage
 Setting `INDEX_DB_PATH_AND_NAME` controls the file pointed to in `sqlite3.sql`, this controls what index gets graphed.